 Any and all information that students share with us remains confidential with very few exceptions, (e.g., when they represent a clear and present danger to themselves or others).
 Confidentiality is a basic requirement of trust in counseling and necessary to ensure its success.
 Our files are maintained separately and are not shared with any other office or personnel within the University.
 This confidentiality is safeguarded by our professional codes of conduct and by law.
-University officials are both congnizant of this requirement and strict regarding our compliance.
+University officials are both cognizant of this requirement and strict regarding our compliance.

 During this initial appointment, students have an opportunity to talk confidentially with a counselor about immediate concerns.
-The counselor will discuss with the student their reasons for coming in and will evaluate which services and resources might be helpful.
+The counselor will discuss with the student their reasons for attending counseling and will evaluate which services and resources might be helpful.
 Some students find that talking with a counselor once is sufficient to resolve immediate concerns.
 If further services would be beneficial, recommendations are made for services at the University Counseling Center and/or referral to another campus or community resource.

 All currently enrolled Loyola University undergraduate, graduate, and law students are eligible to receive counseling services offered by the UCC free of charge.
 Our counseling work with students is based on a short-term, developmental model which emphasizes emotional growth through dealing with difficult life issues while also helping the students to maintain a necessary focus on academic performance.
 For couples counseling, only one partner must be currently enrolled as a student at Loyola.

 If an emergency occurs during regular office hours, call the UCC at (504) 865-3835.
 If the emergency occurs outside of office hours, call the UCC at (504) 865-3854.
 A professional staff member is on-call at all times.

 The University Counseling Center provides group counseling services to students who are interested in exploring an alternative option to individual counseling or who would like to be in a group in addition to being in individual counseling.